BarnacleYoghurt/mse2cdb/README.md

 # mse2cdb
 Tool for importing cards from Magic Set Editor files into a YGOPro cdb.
 Can be configured to support various languages and templates via Lua.

+## Download
+The currently latest builds for Linux and Windows can be found in [release v 0.1.0](https://github.com/BarnacleYoghurt/mse2cdb/releases/tag/v0.1.0).
+However, some of the scripts in there are outdated, so I recommend replacing the `lua` directory with the version from the repository.

 ## How to Build
 Requires sqlite3, lua5.3, and libzip.
 ### On Linux